datacommonsorg/docsite/custom_dc/custom_data.md

 ### Write the JSON config file

 You must define a `config.json` in the top-level directory where your CSV files are located.
 With the implicit schema method, you need to provide 3 specifications:
-- the input files location and entity type
+- The input files location and entity type
-- the statistical variables you are defining
+- The sources and provenances of the data
-- the sources and provenances of the data
+- Optionally, additional properties of the statistical variables you've used in the CSV files

 Here is an example of how the config file would look for WHO CSV file we defined earlier.
 More details are below.